 NetSuite has gone through an exciting transition of names.
 Its founders, Larry Ellison and Evan Goldberg, originally named NetSuite NetLedger.
 For a while, it was called Oracle Small Business Suite before being renamed to “NetSuite.”

 NetSuite is a fast-growing company.
-In fact, this is one of the negatives for customers in that NetSuite lacks the bandwidth in order to provide the type of service that its competitors provide.
-It is following other companies that have recently been taking support offshore, and once again the quality difference is obvious to customers.
+This is one of the negatives for customers in that NetSuite lacks the bandwidth to provide the type of service that its competitors provide.
+It is following other companies that have recently been taking support offshore, and once again, the quality difference is evident to customers.

 There are many indicators that NetSuite is calcifying and is a victim of bad management as well as Harvard MBA Syndrome.
 NetSuite has rapidly increased prices, reduced innovation, and poor quality new products.
 What is the compelling argument for new customers to purchase from NetSuite?

 Our recommendation is for current customers of OneWorld to limit purchase from NetSuite to what is already owned.
-For those who are adding OneWorld to a software selection exercise, NetSuite is now a risky software vendor to become involved with, and while they make a lot of marketing noise about how bad the major ERP vendors are (all of which we agree with by the way), they are actually beginning to act quite a bit like them.
-Obviously, companies should disregard the rest of NetSuite’s product suite.
+For those who are adding OneWorld to a software selection exercise, NetSuite is now a risky software vendor to become involved with.
+While they make a lot of marketing noise about how bad the major ERP vendors are (all of which we agree with by the way), they are beginning to act quite a bit like them.
+Companies should disregard the rest of NetSuite’s product suite.